4 Major Scales and Keys

 2) D

-Example 4.7.1.
-Key signature for F-sharp major
+Example 4.7.2.
+Key signature for F sharp major

-- In the treble clef, the last sharp is E-sharp, not F. Sometimes students think it is easier to write F, but that is incorrect.
+- In the treble clef, the last sharp is E sharp, not F. Sometimes students think it is easier to write F, but that is incorrect.

-- F-sharp is already the first sharp in the key signature.
+- F sharp is already the first sharp in the key signature.

 - In the bass clef, the key signature is written in pairs, as if for treble clef.
 The pattern for key signatures with sharps is different.

-Example 4.7.2.
+Example 4.7.3.
 Major key signatures from zero to seven sharps

-- All the major keys with sharps do not have a sharped tonal center except for F-sharp and C-sharp major (e.g., G major and B major).
+- All other major keys with sharps do not have “sharp” in their names (e.g., G major and B major).

-- The pattern begins down–up, but is then followed by down–down–up.
+- The pattern begins down–up, but then is followed by down–down–up.

-- For C-sharp major, the pattern of sharps is 2+3+2.
+- For C sharp major, the pattern of sharps is 2+3+2.

 Directions: